9 FAM 402.10

 9 FAM 402.10-8 (U) Effect on Petition if Beneficiary's Employment Changes

 b.
 (U) Visa Remains Valid: A change in employment does not have an effect on an H-1B employee's currently valid visa.
-For information on the effect of the new petition on the applicant's unexpired visa, see 9 FAM 402.10-11(A), Validity of H-1B When There is a Change of Employer.
+For information on the effect of the new petition on the applicant's unexpired visa, see 9 FAM 402.10-11(A) below, Validity of H-1B When There is a Change of Employer.

 9 FAM 402.10-8(B) (U) When an Amended or New Petition is NOT Required